 Harm may result in a nursing baby as niacin can pass into breast milk; therefore, nursing mothers should avoid the drug.

 In pharmacological doses (example 1000 to 3000 mg/day), flushing reaction associated with its crystalline nicotinic acid component (not nicotinamide) is the most common and studied the toxicity of niacin, which is both person-to-person and dose-dependent.

 Other symptoms of toxicity may include dizziness, upset stomach, redness, itching, nausea, and vomiting.

 Niacin is a pharmacotherapeutic pleiotropic agent with properties still yet to be fully understood.
 It is encouraged that individuals in the healthcare field (pharmacist, nurse practitioner, primary care provider) stay updated on niacin's properties and side effects uncovered by ongoing research.
-Niacin can cause flushing, a significant adverse effect that significantly affects its compliance in patients.
-Knowing how to titrate, from a minimal dose, will not only help minimize such adverse effects but will surely benefit patient health outcomes.
+Niacin can cause flushing, a significant adverse impact that significantly affects its compliance in patients.
+Knowing how to titrate, from a minimal dose, will not only help minimize such unwanted effects but will surely benefit patient health outcomes.
 Close monitoring and periodic blood work on initiating or increasing the dosage of niacin should be obtained as it is known to increase the risk of bleeding, hypotension, hyperuricemia, and cause alterations in glycemic control.
-Its adverse effect on glycemic control in patients with dyslipidemia both with or without diabetes is one of its most concerning effects as it may cause diabetes in predisposed patients or make the management of diabetes a challenge.
+Its adverse effect on glycemic control in patients with dyslipidemia, both with or without diabetes, is one of its most concerning effects as it may cause diabetes in predisposed patients or make the management of diabetes a challenge.